• TETON TESTED

 Damascus Steel Blade | Photo Greg Von Doersten Mountain Weekly News

 The CIVIVI Conspirator offers a higher-end blade than you might expect at this price point.
 At just under 3.5 inches long, and a slim 3 mm thick, this is a good all-purpose blade design.
 The Damascus steel has a hardness of 58-60HRC and fits comfortably into the micarta handle.
+The striking pattern profile delivers a custom-tier aesthetic, but under the hood, the metallurgical performance locks it down as a genuine contender in our long-term index of the best hunting and camping knives for field utility.

 If you’re someone who is looking for a specific grind on your knives, the Conspirator has a flat grind, which means maintenance is pretty simple on this blade.
 If you have sharpening tools, you’re probably well prepared to keep this blade in top condition.